- Counselors

 18.6.1.2 Whether the client has sufficient knowledge and skills in the use of the technology involved in rendering the service or can use a personal aid or assistive device to benefit from the service.

-18.6.2 Not provide telepsychology services to any person or persons when the outcome of the analysis required in paragraphs 18.6.1.1 and 18.6.1.2 of this rule is inconsistent with the delivery of telepsychology services, whether related to clinical or technological issues.
+18.6.2 Not provide telepsychology services to any person or persons when the outcome of the analysis required in subsections 18.6.1.1 and 18.6.1.2 of this regulation is inconsistent with the delivery of telepsychology services, whether related to clinical or technological issues.

 18.6.3 Upon initial and subsequent contacts with the client, make reasonable efforts to verify the identity of the client;